 The Analytica product line offers a full range of Editions to meet the needs of different users and applications.

-Analytica Professional offers full Analytical functionality, including the ability to create models with any number of variables and other user-defined objects, and edit and save models, except for features specific to the Enterprise Edition.
+Analytica Professional offers full Analytica functionality, including the capacity to create models with any number of variables and other user-defined objects, as well as edit and save models.
+Your model can read from and write to Excel spreadsheets and databases.
 Order here

-Analytica Enterprise offers all the functionality of Analytica Professional, plus your model can read from and write to Excel spreadsheets and databases, use Huge Arrays (up to 100 million elements per Index dimension), apply the Profiler to see computational effort by variable, create Browse-only models, and encrypt confidential model elements.
+Analytica Enterprise offers all the functionality of Analytica Professional, plus Enterprise can use Huge Arrays (up to 100 million elements per Index dimension), apply the Profiler to see computational effort by variable, create Browse-only models, and encrypt confidential model elements.
 Order here

 Analytica Optimizer finds optimal decision strategies subject to constraints and solves simultaneous equations.
 It provides powerful solvers to discover the decisions that maximize expected value, minimize cost, or optimize any quantified objective.
 It offers linear programming (LP), quadratic programs, mixed integer programs (MIP), and non-linear programming, with smooth or discontinuous functions.
-Analytica’s structured optimization makes it easy to formulate problems and automatically chooses the best solver engine.
-End users can run models with the Power Player, ADE, or Analytica Cloud Player with the Optimizer option (see below).
+Analytica’s structured optimization makes it easy to formulate problems and it automatically chooses the best solver engine.
+End users can run models with the Power Player, ADE, or Analytica Cloud Platform with the Optimizer option (see below).
 Order here

 All Analytica users with active Analytica support can share their models on ACP at no cost for up to 25 sessions per month.
 You can also buy a Group Plan (Basic or Premium) that lets multiple users upload, review, and run models in shared project directories.
 ACP licenses can also be purchased to run on your organization’s servers.